Abdallah-Zakaria/ASAC-Detector/README.md

 ## About

-ASAC-Detector a Language Detection System for ASAC Chat
+ASAC-Detector a Language Detection bot for ASAC Chat

 ## Developers